Mexican Train Travel with Kids: Tequila Express and Chepe Pacifico

 Day 1: Arrive in Los Mochis or El Fuerte

-Fly into Los Mochis or, if available, El Fuerte.
+Fly into Los Mochis or, if available, drive on to El Fuerte.
 El Fuerte is the better starting point because the train leaves earlier from there and the town itself is charming.
 Spend the night.

 Day 2: El Fuerte to Bahuichivo (or Posada Barrancas)